University of Camerino: Campus

 Students enrolled at the University of Camerino may live on campus.
 Its location is in the north of Camerino at the city's border.
-On the campus there are apartments for two or more people, each with separate bedrooms, a kitchen and a bath room.
+On the campus there are apartments for two or more people, each with separate bedrooms, a kitchen, and a bathroom.

 A shuttle bus (regular bus line) takes the students with a valid Unicam bus ticket into the city center for free.